XSPECT on-board XPoSat: Calibration and First Results

 Further, among the energy-dependent factors, factor~D is well-constrained due to the known thicknesses of the different layers of the filter, and factor~F is experimentally obtained using ground experiments (Section~\ref{sec:sinevt}).
-As for the device QE (factor~E), even though the approximate layer thicknesses are known [\citenum{athiray2015}], the knowledge of the total \textit{effective} depth from which charge collection, both total as well as partial, takes place is not known.
-Hence, we used on-board Crab observations to determine the same.
+As for the device QE (factor~E), even though the approximate layer thicknesses are known [\citenum{smith2014,athiray2015}], the knowledge of the total \textit{effective} depth from which charge collection, both total as well as partial, takes place is not known.
+Moreover, at the synchrotron facility where SRF determination experiments were carried out (Section~\ref{subsec:rrcat}), the beam flux was variable during the course of the experiments, preventing an absolute QE measurement.
+Hence, we used on-board Crab observations to determine the QE.
 We generated effective areas over a grid of parameters, by varying the effective device depth as well as the top (dead) layer thickness, and fitted Crab observations with a canonical absorbed power law model.
-Figure~\ref{fig:arftune}a shows the reduced $\chi^2$ values of the spectral fits.
+Figure~\ref{fig:arftune}a shows the reduced chi-squared ($\chi^2_{\mathrm{red}}$) values of the spectral fits.
 The parameters which produce the best fits (lowest $\chi^2_{\mathrm{red}}$) are 57~$\mu$m and 952~nm respectively for the effective depth and top layer thickness, and these values are used to generate the QE (factor~E).
 The factors D - F are shown in Figure~\ref{fig:arftune}b, and the net effective area of the $2^{\circ}\times 2^{\circ}$ and $3^{\circ}\times 3^{\circ}$ detectors (eight and seven SCDs respectively) are shown in Figure~\ref{fig:arftune}c.